 I’ve been using menstrual cups now for two years and I’ve learned a lot.
 For example, “bigger isn’t always better”.
 At least for me…sometimes.
-Some days I need the bigger one and some days I need the smaller one.
+Some days I need a bigger menstrual cup and some days I need a smaller one.
 It all depends on my flow, and where my cervix has decided to hangout on that particular day.

 I also learned that it’s important to make sure my menstrual cup is completely open and has formed a seal.
 It’s also a really good idea to cut off the stem if you don’t want it to poke you when you’re going about your day (trust me that is not a pleasant feeling).
-I even know that some people find that cups work better if they’re turned inside out before inserting them.
+I even know that some find that menstrual cups work better for them if they turn it inside out before inserting it.
 I tried it once and it’s a good trick if yours is leaking because you can’t get it to form a seal.